-Abbott RealTime SARS-CoV-2 assay provides a fully automated solution to help laboratories address the urgent need for automated, high-volume patient testing during the Coronavirus (COVID-19) pandemic.
+Abbott RealTime SARS-CoV-2 assay provides a fully automated solution to help laboratories address the urgent need for patient testing during the Coronavirus (COVID-19) pandemic.

 The assay is engineered with:

 - Dual target assay for RdRp and N-genes (Please refer to the 'Technical Brief- SARS-CoV-2 Variant Detection' file provided in the section above to learn more on the SARS-CoV-2 variant detection)

 - Qualitative detection of nucleic acids from SARS-CoV-2